Linux Server Planning and Configuration Essentials

 / | The root of the entire filesystem tree |

-/boot | Kernel images (vmlinuz*), initial ramdisk (initramfs), bootloader files, EFI partition |
+/boot | Kernel images (vmlinuz*), initial ramdisk (initramfs), bootloader files; the EFI System Partition is typically mounted at /boot/efi |

-/bin | Essential binaries available to all users (cd, kill, ping, mount, passwd) |
+/bin | Essential binaries available to all users (cat, kill, ping, mount, passwd) |

 /sbin | System binaries for booting, restoring, and repairing (fdisk, fsck, useradd) |